awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 `mkdir -p amazon-kinesis-video-streams-webrtc-sdk-c/build; cd amazon-kinesis-video-streams-webrtc-sdk-c/build; cmake .. `

 We have provided an example of using GStreamer to capture/encode video, and then send via this library.
-This is only build if `pkg-config` finds
+This is only built if `pkg-config` finds
 GStreamer is installed on your system.

 On Ubuntu and Raspberry Pi OS you can get the libraries by running